At a glance: Super Tuesday states and delegate counts

 Delegate count: 99

-Biden easily won and secured at least 49 delegates.
-Sanders will win at least 19 delegates.
-Senator Elizabeth Warren will take at least one delegate.
+Biden easily won and secured at least 52 of its 99 delegates.
+Sanders will win at least 20 delegates and Warren will take at least one.

 Delegate count: 91

-Biden won and is projected to secure at least 27 delegates, with Sanders 21, and Warren 12.
+Biden won and is projected to secure at least 32 delegates, with Sanders getting at least 27 and Warren 17.

 Warren had once been considered the favorite in the state she represents in the U.S. Senate.
 Sanders was considered her biggest threat.
 But Biden’s surprise victory - after spending no money there nor deploying any staff - solidified his big night.